jamesyoung-15/ESP32Cam-MeterReading/docs/AWS_Setup.md

 7. Go back to AWS Lambda.
 On the left bar, press `layers` under `Additional Resources`.

-7. Press `Create Layer`, give it a name, press `upload` and upload the `sharp-layer.zip`.
+8. Press `Create Layer`, give it a name, press `upload` and upload the `sharp-layer.zip`.
 Then press `create`.

-8. Go to `Functions` in left bar of Lambda and press into the function you created earlier.
+9. Go to `Functions` in left bar of Lambda and press into the function you created earlier.
 Scroll down till you see layers, press `Add a layer`, press `custom layers`, then select the Sharp layer and add it.

-9. Go to `Configurations` and then go to `Permissions` on the left.
+10. Go to `Configurations` and then go to `Permissions` on the left.
 Under click the role link under `Role name` in `Execution Role`.
 This will redirect you to IAM Management.

-10. Press `Add Permissions` and `Attach Policies`, then search `S3`.
+11. Press `Add Permissions` and `Attach Policies`, then search `S3`.
 Click `AmazonS3FullAccess` and add it.
 Optionally attach another policy called `CloudWatchLogsFullAccess` to see logs with CloudWatch.
 This will give Lambda permission to access these services.

+## Create API Gateway for Uploading Images

+## Stop and Check
+At this point, we have the necessary parts for the ESP32-CAM to upload images to S3 Bucket.
+You can test this part first to make sure it is working.

+## Create DynamoDB Table
+Go to DynamoDB service.
+Press `Create table` and give it a name.
+For partition key my code uses the name `id` with String.
+If you would like to change this just remember to change the Lambda code as well.
+Then press `create table`.

-### S3-Trigger-Rekognition Lambda Function
+## S3-Trigger-Rekognition Lambda Function
+The second function is triggered when the image is stored in the S3 Bucket.
+Here, the function will call Rekognition to perform text detection, get the meter reading based on that, then store it in a DynamoDB table.
+Again we will need another [layer for Pillow](https://github.com/keithrozario/Klayers/tree/master/deployments/python3.8).

 1. To setup, search and go to Lambda service.

 2. Press `create a function` and give it a name.